 At first glance, Quad Lock looks unimpressive.
 When attached to the stem, it’s barely noticeable.
 The system contains two main elements: the mount and an adapter to glue onto your phone case.

-It keeps your phone securely attached to your bicycle and allows you to safely peek at your phone when you need to check the navigation.
+It keeps your phone securely attached to your bicycle and lets you safely peek at your phone when you need to check the navigation.

 You can choose between the traditional stem mount and the outfront mount.
-I’ve used the first one, but I used my dad’s out-front mount and was pretty impressed with it as well.
+I’ve used the first one, but I used my dad’s out-front mount and was pretty impressed with it.

 Safety and convenience